pestafford/infosec-projects/Home-Automation.md

 Services:
   - Tailscale

 This will provide us the VPN capabilities.
-By connecting mobile users to the VPN , we can securely connect to relevant servers.
+By connecting mobile users to the VPN, we can securely connect to relevant servers.
 Tailscale also can implement ACLs to provide a more robust network and adhere more closely to Zero Trust principles.

+## Research

+Tutorials used in this project:

+## Implementation

+This project went through rather smoothly.
+Procuring the hardware took less than a week, and the hypervisor installation was easily achieved.

+Once I dug into proxmox's internals, the project became far more complicated.
+With the abundance of choice afforded by the hypervisor, I had to make design decisions.
+How to design the architecture?
+Would I use an additional firewall sich as pfsense or rely on Proxmox's internal firewall?

+Ultimately I went with a more Agile approach - create the first iteration and then go through, test, and improve again.
+I implemented a simple star network structure, with each VM connected to the hypervisor and sharing the address space